Women and Girls Empowerment and Boys Transformation Program to Prevent VAWG

 A research team from Stanford University School of Medicine, in conjunction with Ujamaa-Africa and the African Institute for Health and Development (AIHD), is conducting a large cluster randomized trial (CRT) to assess the impact of this intervention.
 This CRT examines the effects of the intervention on sexual assault, bullying, physical assault, and behavioural measures such as self-esteem amongst both girls and boys.
 This CRT is the largest study of a self-defense based program for violence prevention ever carried out, and is contributing considerably to the fields of preventing violence against girls and engaging boys in changing gender norms in communities.

 The Women and Girls Empowerment and Boys Transformation Program to prevent VAWG is projected to reach 20,000 boys and girls.
-As of December last year (2015), 6,317 (3,507 girls, 2,810 boys) had already received the intervention.
-For the January – April 2016 intervention period, 34 schools were contracted to be part of the Stanford study.
-Half of these schools will form part of the control for the study due to be completed in 2018.
+As of December 2016 an estimated 20,125 (11,022 girls, 9,103 boys) had already received the intervention.
+A total of 105 schools were contracted to be part of the Stanford study.
+Baseline data for the study was collected in 2016 in 3 waves with the first wave carried out between January and March.
+The 2nd wave was carried out between May and July 2016.in addition to the 3rd wave conducted between September and October.

 This project’s efficacy shall be assessed with the help of an external evaluator from Stanford University.
-Baseline data was collected between 17th January 2016 and 1st February 2016.
-The interventions concluded in June 2016.
+Baseline data was collected January 2016 and October 2016.
+Midline data collection is ongoing projected to end in October 2017.

 Main Contact for the Intervention